anonhostpi/Auto-GPT-Wiki/Plugins.md

-TODO:

-policy for plugins creators
+## Policy for Plugins Creators

-Contact @ntindle on Discord
+Contact @ntindle on Discord for